Three Sisters Falls

 Add details to help others plan their adventure.

 “An iconic out-and-back route with steep, loose sections to the beautiful Three Sisters Falls.”— Ian Stenehjem

 From the parking area, head west on the wide fire road for just under two-thirds of a mile as you begin to head downhill.
 At the end of the fire road, turn south onto the clearly-travelled singletrack trail that heads southeast down the face of the canyon.

-After the steep section, you'll come out to a rocky river bed which leads down to the three falls.
 From the falls, head back the way you came to return to the trailhead.